 In this counseling answer:

-•I would kindly suggest that you keep an eye on your son and keep a journal on when he bites his nails, are there any events which precede his nail-biting as well as his general emotional state before, during and after the nail-biting.
+•Keep an eye on your son and keep a journal on when he bites his nails, are there any events which precede his nail-biting.

 •Please do consult with his pediatrician.

 Shokran for writing to us.
 While some nail-biting is normal in children, it appears your son has taken it to extremes and it is to the point of harming himself, even if just slightly.